— Artist-Specific Housing

 Where you live is part of the income equation.

-The Artist at Work LLC has recently acquired a 3-bedroom, 1-bath unit at 407 Washington St. in Dorchester with the goal of providing affordable, supportive housing for working artists in the Boston area.
+The Artist at Work LLC has recently acquired a 3-bedroom, 1-bath unit in the Four Corners area of Dorchester with the long-term goal of providing an affordable, supportive housing community for working artists in the Boston area.

 Environmental portrait of a ceramicist's studio interior, shelves of finished and unfinished work lining the walls, a wedging table in the foreground, north-facing window light, no people — wide shot showing the full scale of the working space